Burnie Burns: Other work

 Burns has participated in two episodes of the improvisational comedy game show @midnight.
 In 2015, Burns took part in twenty-eighth season of The Amazing Race with his then-fiancée, Ashley Jenkins, coming in fourth place.
 In 2017, Burns made a brief cameo in It's Always Sunny in Philadelphia as a bar patron with no lines.
 In September 2017, alongside Jenkins, he co-hosted the inaugural Purpose Awards, an expansion from the Streamy Awards.

 Personal life

 He married Jordan Burns in August 2000 and divorced in December 2011.
 Burns became engaged to The Know host Ashley Jenkins in early 2016.
 They married in June 2019.

 Burns has three sons and one daughter.

 He mainly resided in Austin, Texas, after briefly spending time in Los Angeles, California.
 When Burns announced his resignation from Rooster Teeth on June 11, 2020, he also announced he was moving away from the United States.
-He has since moved away from public life and has kept his family’s current location private.
+He has since moved away from public life and has kept his family’s current location private, until December 27, 2023 when he revealed on a podcast that they moved to Scotland.

-Rooster Teeth maintains a first-look deal on his projects.
+Rooster Teeth had maintained a first-look deal on his projects.

 He is a member of the International Academy of Web Television.